 Ancient Cui-ui:

-Cui-ui are large sucker fish that are native to Pyramid Lake and once lived in numbers in the lake until the construction of Derby Dam in the early 1900’s.
+Cui-ui are large sucker fish that are native to Pyramid Lake and once lived in numbers in the lake until the construction of Derby Dam in the early 1900s.
 These fish are naturally freshwater spawners but they can no longer pass through to spawn in the river.
-The construction of the dam lead to less water moving in to Pyramid Lake and eventually the water became to high in alkaline for the Cui-ui eggs.
+The construction of the dam led to less water moving into Pyramid Lake and eventually the water became too high in alkaline for the Cui-ui eggs.
 They have a long cylinder-like body with a flat head and they can weigh in at over 5lbs.
-This is an endangered fish, so please use precaution and handle carefully when caught.
+This is an endangered fish, so please use precautions and handle carefully when caught.

 Tui Chub:

-Tui Chub are the “main entree” on the menu for most of the trout in the lake.
+Tui Chub is the “main entree” on the menu for most of the trout in the lake.
 These are the cutthroat’s number one food source.
 These dark olive, brownish fish cruise the shallows during the warmer months.
-In the colder seasons, they hunker down into the depths.
-These fish usually aren’t too aggressive until they reach their adulthood.
-Their aggressiveness seems to be a reason for the slow decline of the numbers of Sacramento Perch in the lake.
+In the colder seasons, they hunker down in the depths.
+These fish usually aren’t too aggressive until they reach adulthood.
+Their aggressiveness seems to be a reason for the slow decline of the number of Sacramento Perch in the lake.

 Sacramento Perch:

-Not introduced into the lake until the late 1870’s, the Sacramento Perch is a rare sight these days for most anglers across California and Nevada, unless you fish the handful of locations that they still exist.
+In 1880 Sacramento perch were moved from Washoe Lake to Pyramid Lake and Walker Lake.
+The Sacramento Perch is a rare sight these days for most anglers across California and Nevada unless you fish the handful of locations where they still exist.
 As these fish are members of the sunfish family, they share many similarities with bluegill and crappie.
-Pyramid Lake currently holds Nevada’s state record for the Sacramento Perch which weight in at 4lbs 9ozs.
-These fish are best fished late in the spring after the water has began to warm up significantly.
+Pyramid Lake currently holds Nevada’s state record for the Sacramento Perch which weighs in at 4lbs 9ozs.
+These fish are best fished late in the spring after the water has begun to warm up significantly.